s-emanuilov/vector_forge/README.md

   to extract meaningful representations.
 - **Batch processing**: Provide a folder path to process multiple images in bulk.
 Select your preferred model and let Vector Forge swiftly handle all the images in the specified directory.
-- **Text to Vector transformation**: Effortlessly convert textual data into vectors.
+- **Text to vector transformation**: Effortlessly convert textual data into vectors.
 Choose your model, and Vector Forge will transform your text input into a high-dimensional vector representation.
 - **Support for multiple models**: Vector Forge supports various models for vectorization, including CLIP ViT-B/32, CLIP ViT-L/14, Xception,